Learning Not to Learn: Nature versus Nurture in Silico: Learning Not To Learn

 To disentangle the influence of ecological uncertainty, task complexity, and lifetime on the nature of the meta-learned strategy, we first focus on a minimal two-arm Gaussian bandit task, which allows for an analytical solution.
 The agent experiences episodes consisting of~$T$ arm pulls, representing the lifetime of the agent.
 The statistics of the bandit are constant during each episode, but vary between episodes.
 To keep it simple, one of the two arms is deterministic and always returns a reward of~0.
 The task distribution is represented by the variable expected reward of the other arm, which is sampled at the beginning of an episode, from a Gaussian distribution with mean -1 and standard deviation $\sigma_p$, i.e. $\mu \sim \mathcal{N}(-1, \sigma_p^2)$.
 The standard deviation~$\sigma_p$ controls the uncertainty of the ecological niche.
 For~$\sigma_p\ll 1$, the deterministic arm is almost always the better option.
 For~$\sigma_p\gg 1$, the chances of either arm being the best in the given episode are largely even.
 While the mean~$\mu$ remains constant for the lifetime $T$ of the agent, the reward obtained in a given trial is stochastic and is sampled from a second Gaussian, $r \sim \mathcal{N}(\mu, \sigma_l)$.
 This trial-to-trial variability controls how many pulls the agent needs to estimate the mean reward of the stochastic arm.
 The standard deviation~$\sigma_l$ hence controls how quickly the agent can learn the optimal policy.
 We therefore use it as a proxy for task complexity.

 In this simple setting, the optimal meta-learned strategy can be calculated analytically.
 The optimal exploration strategy is to initially explore the stochastic arm for a given trial number~$n$.
 Afterwards, it chooses the best arm based on its maximum a posteriori-estimate of the remaining episode return.
-The optimal amount of exploration trials~$n^\star$ can then be derived analytically: \footnote{Please refer to the supplementary material for a detailed derivation of this analytical result as well as the hyperparameters of the numerical experiments.} where $\hat{\mu}$ is the estimate of the mean reward of the stochatic arm after the~$n$ exploration trials.
+The optimal amount of exploration trials~$n^\star$ can then be derived analytically: \footnote{Please refer to the supplementary material for a detailed derivation of this analytical result as well as the hyperparameters of the numerical experiments.}

+where $\hat{\mu}$ is the estimate of the mean reward of the stochastic arm after the~$n$ exploration trials.
 We find two distinct types of behavior (left-hand side of figure \ref{fig:bandit_theory_meta}): A regime in which learning via exploration is effective and a second regime in which not learning is the optimal behavior.
-It may be optimal not to learn for two reasons: First, the ecological uncertainty may be so small that it is very unlikely that the stochastic first arm is better.
-Second, if the trial-to-trial variability is too large relative to the range of potential ecological niches, so that it may simply not be possible to integrate sufficient information given a limited lifespan.
+It may be optimal not to learn for two reasons: First, the ecological uncertainty may be so small that it is very unlikely that the stochastic arm is better.
+Second, if the trial-to-trial variability is too large relative to the range of potential ecological niches, it may simply not be possible to integrate sufficient information given a limited lifespan.
 We make two observations:

 \begin{enumerate} \item There exists a hard nonlinear threshold between learning and not learning behaviors described by the ratio of $\sigma_l$ and $\sigma_p$.
 If $\sigma_l$ is too large, the value of exploration (or the reduction in uncertainty) is too small to be profitable within the remaining lifetime of the agent.
 Instead, it is advantageous to hard-code a heuristic choice. \item The two regimes consistently exist across different lifetimes.
 As the lifetime grows, the learning regime becomes more and more prevalent.
 Given a sufficient amount of time, learning by exploring the uncertain arm is the best strategy. \end{enumerate}